Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 *"A moment of valour shines brightest agaisnt a backdrop of despair"*

-- Whenever you or an ally within 30 ft. of you makes an :d20-attack: **Attack Roll** or a :d20-save: **Saving Throw**, it can roll a d4 and add the number rolled to the :d20-attack: **Attack Roll** or :d20-save: **Saving Throw**.
+- Whenever you or an ally within 30 ft. of you (provided the ally can see you) makes a D20 Test, it can roll a d4 and add the number rolled to the result.
 - Conditions such as *charmed* or *frightened* that affects an ally that can see you within 30 ft. of you are supressed.
 When the creature is beyond 30ft. of you or can’t see you, any suppressed effect immediately resumes, provided that its duration has not expired in the meantime.

 ### Focused

 *"A moment of clarity in the eye of the storm"*

-- Your attack scores a Critical Hit on a roll of 19 and 20.
+- The number you need to roll a Critical Hit and a Critical Success is reduced by 2.
+This effect can stack.
 - Once per turn, when you miss an attack, you can choose to reroll the d20.
 You must use the new roll.
 - Taking damage can’t break your concentration on a spell.
 Any spells that you are concentrating on before gaining this virtue immediately resumes.